maktoobgar/image_processing/exercise3/3-1/README.md

 ![](shrunk_original_minus_shrunk_of_shrunk_original.png)
 ## Analysis

-In Images from 1 to 5 there are so many small changes which are not really huge and not understandable, so let's accept them as a fact and move on.
+In Images from 1 to 5 there are so many small changes which are not really huge and complicated, so let's accept them as a fact and move on.

 ### Image Number 6